High School Band General Information

 Music Memory Tests

-Music memory tests will be over full band warm-ups, the fight song, the star spangled banner, the alma mater, as well as contest music.
+Music memory tests will be given over full band warm-ups, the fight song, the star spangled banner, the alma mater, as well as contest music.
 Memory tests for the warm-ups, fight song, banner, and the alma mater will begin during pre-band rehearsals in late July.
 Specific days and times will be announced at the beginning of pre-band.
 Students need to make sure and have this material learned and memorized correctly for the first day of rehearsal.
-Music memory tests will continue throughout the semester on the show music used for contests and possibly the music used for parades later in the marching season.
+Music memory tests will continue throughout the semester on the show music used for contests and the parade music near the end of the fall semester.

 Brass Players and Tuners